Trowbridge & Livingston

 Trowbridge & Livingston was an architecture firm based in New York City, active from 1897 to 1925.
 The firm's partners were Breck Trowbridge and Goodhue Livingston.
 They were successors to the firm Trowbridge, Colt & Livingston, founded in 1894 but dissolved in 1897 when Stockton B. Colt left the partnership.

 Often commissioned by well-heeled clients, much of the firm's work was built on the Upper East Side and Financial District neighborhoods of New York.
-The firm became known for its commercial, civic, and institutional buildings, many designed in a Beaux Arts or neoclassical style.
+The firm became known for its commercial, civic, and institutional buildings.
+Many of these buildings were designed in a Beaux Arts or neoclassical style.
 Some examples are the B. Altman and Company Building (1905), J. P. Morgan Building (1913), and the Oregon State Capitol (1938).

 Biographies of the partners

 Breck Trowbridge

-Samuel Breck Parkman Trowbridge was born in New York City on May 20, 1862, the fourth of eight children of William Petit Trowbridge and Lucy Parkman Trowbridge.
-His father was a military engineer who oversaw construction of Fort Totten Battery, and repairs to Fort Schuyler during the American Civil War.
-After the war, he became a professor of mechanical engineering at Yale's Sheffield Scientific School in 1871, then at the Columbia School of Mines in 1877.
+Samuel Breck Parkman Trowbridge was born in New York City on May 20, 1862.
+He was the fourth of eight children born to William Petit Trowbridge and Lucy Parkman Trowbridge.
+His father was a military engineer who oversaw construction of Fort Totten Battery and repairs to Fort Schuyler during the American Civil War.
+After the war, his father became a professor of mechanical engineering at Yale's Sheffield Scientific School in 1871, then at the Columbia School of Mines in 1877.

-The younger Trowbridge graduated in 1883 from Trinity College in Hartford, Connecticut, and in 1886 from Columbia University's School of Architecture.
-After further study abroad at the American School of Classical Studies in Athens and at the École des Beaux-Arts in Paris, he returned to New York where he worked in the office of George B. Post for four years, before practicing in partnership from 1894 with Livingston and Stockton B. Colt, and from 1897 with Livingston, after Colt left the firm.
+Samuel Trowbridge graduated in 1883 from Trinity College in Hartford, Connecticut, and in 1886 from Columbia University's School of Architecture.
+After further study abroad at the American School of Classical Studies in Athens and at the École des Beaux-Arts in Paris, he returned to New York where he worked in the office of George B. Post for four years.
+He then began practicing in partnership from 1894 with Livingston and Stockton B. Colt, and from 1897 with Livingston, after Colt left the firm.
 Trowbridge died of pneumonia at his home in New York City on January 29, 1925.

 Goodhue Livingston

 Goodhue Livingston was born in New York City on February 23, 1867, the son of Robert Edward Livingston and his wife, Susan DePeyster.
-He graduated from Columbia College (1888), and from Columbia University's School of Mines (1892).
+Goodhue graduated from Columbia College (1888), and from Columbia University's School of Mines (1892).